ncguan/README-generator/generated-README.md

 ## Usage

-start using it
+you can use it

 ## License

-This project is licensed under the BSD 2-Clause License.
+This project is licensed under the MIT License.

 ## Contributing